2004santiago/Workshop_3/README.md

 exit
 ```

-1. We run the python scripts
+1. We run the python scripts in the following order

 ```bash
 python ./kafka/process_data.py